aporeto-inc/gaia/doc/documentation.md

 ##### `GET /quotapolicies`

-Retrieves the list of quota policies.
+Retrieves the list of quotas.

 Parameters: